datastax-demos/cornerstone/README.md

 When running in the cloud, synced folders will be disabled and git clones of the Cornerstone repo will be used.

-If your cache becomes a problem, deleting the entire `cache/` directory will force a full download on the next `vagrant up` command.
+If the existing cache becomes a problem, deleting the entire `cache/` directory will force a full download on the next `vagrant up` command.

 ## Destroying a Demo